 - The cost of medical care you expect to have in the future

-As your mesothelioma claim can take years, you might want to make use of general assistance that is usually available sooner than your mesothelioma claim benefits.
+Some people make use of general assistance because it’s faster than mesothelioma claims.
 General assistance is provided for any person with a serious medical illness that prevents them from working.

 You can get general assistance from a variety of sources, including the following:

-- Medicaid and Medicare — the also pay for medical care regardless of your diagnosis
+- Medicaid and Medicare.
+This also pays for medical care regardless of your diagnosis.

-General assistance usually does not have much of a delay and you can use these sources while you pursue a mesothelioma compensation claim.
-Find out how to get access to the $30 Billion Dollars that has been set aside for victims of mesothelioma.
+General assistance usually does not have much of a delay.
+You can use these sources while you pursue a mesothelioma compensation claim.